 All of these experiences and skills are an excellent addition to a CV or PhD application.
 For more information, take a look at our Placement Year/Year Abroad (PDF , 408kb)

-Our Placement Year is managed by Careers & Placements here at York.
+Our Placement Year is managed by Careers and Placements here at York.
 For more information go to the University's 'Placement Year' webpage.

 To study a Year Abroad you will apply through our Centre for Global Programmes.
 For more information, please take a look at the University's 'Study, Work or Volunteer Abroad' webpages.